antham/yogo/README.md

   yogo [command]

 Available Commands:
-  help        Help about any command inbox       Handle inbox messages version     App version
+  completion  Generate the autocompletion script for the specified shell help        Help about any command inbox       Handle inbox messages version     App version

 Flags:
+      --debug   Log all requests/responses
   -h, --help    help for yogo
       --json    Dump the output as json

 Use "yogo [command] --help" for more information about a command.

 ```

 ⚠️ Performing too much calls will trigger a CAPTCHA that you will need to solve through a browser.
 Add a delay to prevent this.